 The user agrees to assume any and all liability for the cost of the repair or replacement in the event of loss due to theft, damage, negligence or misuse.

-Members of library staff are under no obligation to monitor library workstation usage.
-When, however, a member of the library staff determines that a patron is using a workstation in an unacceptable manner, any or all of the following consequences may apply:
+Members of library staff are under no obligation to monitor library workstation usage, except to comply with the Kansas CIPA.
+When a member of the library staff determines that a patron is using a workstation in an unacceptable manner, any or all of the following consequences may apply:

 - Immediate termination of the computer or Internet session.

 - Additional suspension of computer use or other library privileges.

 The library is concerned for the safety and security of users who access online information.
 The library has no control over the information on the Internet and cannot be held responsible for its content.
 As with other library materials, the library affirms the right and responsibility of parents or guardians to guide their children’s use of the internet.